hundredrabbits/thebook/north_pacific_logbook.md

 ##### 1530
 We had [kiri mochi](#kirimochiveg) with diced cabbage and julienned carrots for dinner.
 I pan-fry the rice cakes with sesame oil and season them with black pepper until puffy, and that both sides are golden and crunchy.
 Because it is calm out, and that Pino is steering itself, we had dinner inside together.
 I want to spend as much time as possible with this human.
 We've experienced much together haven't we?

-##### 1900
-It is cold outside, we steer from inside, pulling ropes between the washboards.
-We're going northeast, in light winds.
+Because it is cold outside, we steer from inside the cabin, pulling ropes between the washboards.

 ## Food